 - 50 g parmesan grated

-- 200 g mushrooms Use a tasty mushroom.
-I used what looked like small shiitake mushrooms I found at the food market.
+- 200 g shiitake mushrooms I used small shiitake mushrooms I found at the food market.

 - Pre-heat oven to 200 degC